-Likewise clean and keep close at hand any other utensils necessary such as malt shovel, ladle, wort hydrometer, cooling coil, fermenting vessel with accessories, etc.
+Likewise clean and keep close at hand any other utensils necessary, such as malt shovel, ladle, wort hydrometer, cooling coil, fermenting vessel with accessories, etc.

 Programming the recipe - Press ENTER for 1 sec.
 In programming mode you can set times and temperatures depending on the recipe.
 A useable standard recipe is already stored in the memory.
 After confirming all values with ENTER, you return to the start screen.
-Start automated operation with START (1 sec).
+Start automated operation with START (1sec).
 The Braumeister guides you through the subsequent brewing process.

-Fill up the kettle with 230 l brewing water - up to the top mark on the drawbar or alternatively on the filling level sensor.

-Follow the instructions on the brewing control, by acknowledging with ENTER that water has been added.
+Fill up the kettle with 575 L of brewing water - up to the top mark on the drawbar or alternatively on the filling level sensor.
+Follow the instructions on the brewing control by acknowledging with ENTER that water has been added.
 The pump primes itself and the programmed mashing temperature is started.

 Once the mashing temperature is reached, a warning tone sounds which you acknowledge with ENTER.
 Now insert the malt pipe (with seal fitted, facing downwards).
-Take care that the seal and the malt pipe are centred and are sitting absolutely level on the kettle bottom.
-Insert the first sieve right down to its lower rim.
+Take care that the seal with the malt pipe is centred and is sitting absolutely level on the kettle bottom.
+Insert the first sieve insert as far as the bottom edge.

-Pour in the malt into the malt pipe and stir well.
-Then put in the filter cloth and on top the second sieve insert, fix securely with the wing nut and then press the malt pipe slightly downwards with the hold-down crossbar and the second wing nut.
+Pour the malt into the malt pipe and stir in well.
+Then put in the filter cloth and on top the upper sieve insert, fix securely with wing nut and then press the malt pipe slightly downwards with the hold-down crossbar and the second wing nut.
 The important thing is that no malt falls outside which could block the pump.

 Now continue automated operation with START.
 Lightcoloured brewing water rises up the pipe and runs over.
 The cycle has started.
 The next brewing phases are run through fully automatically in line with the program.
 During some of the brewing phases a short pump pause is ordered by the control system in order to reposition the malt.
-This screen displays the actual and pre-set temperatures as well as the remaining time, which after reaching the pre-set time starts to count down backwards (flashing).
-Set the pump speed so that the circulating pressure is just under 0.2 bar (dial position roughly 10-11)
+The screen displays the actual and pre-set temperatures as well as the remaining time, which after reaching the pre-set time starts to count down backwards (flashing).
+Set the pump speed so that the circulating pressure is just under 0.15 bar (dial position roughly 9-11).

 On completion of the programmed brewing phases, a warning tone sounds again.
 Acknowledge this with ENTER.
 Remove wing nuts and hold-down crossbar.
 Since all parts are now very hot, it is absolutely essential to use oven gloves.
 Hoist the malt pipe with the lifting device and the winch out of the kettle and leave the malt to drip in the topmost position.
 Thrust the ladle several times to the bottom of the malt so that the wort can run off more easily.
 Sparge if necessary.
-After 15-20 mins., remove malt pipe completely with malt.
+After 15-20mins., remove malt pipe completely including malt.

 Continue with START, to start boiling the hops.
 Do not put the lid on.
 Avoid boilover.
-Add the first hops (200g) 10 mins. after start of boiling.
+Add the first hops (350g) 10 min after start of boiling.
 Do not put the lid on even when boiling the hops.
 Vapours must be able to escape.
 Top up the evaporated water or adjust the original gravity.
-The last hop addition (100g) takes place 10 mins. before flame out.
+The last hop addition (150g) takes place 10 min before flame out.